dinez-production/kit_dinez/SERVER_DEPLOYMENT_GUIDE.md

 # Server Deployment Guide

-This guide covers deploying the KIT-Canteen application to your production server with all the performance optimizations and persistent session features.
+This guide covers deploying the DINEZ application to your production server with all the performance optimizations and persistent session features.

 ## Prerequisites